-- DOMS pain severity was significantly reduced (1A)
+- Delayed Onset – Muscle Soreness pain severity was significantly reduced.
+(1A)

 Key point: the timing of cardio

-There are two main benefits of doing the cardio after the lifting, not before:
+There are two main benefits of doing cardio after leg day, not before:

-* the pedaling stimulates blood flow to the damaged/stressed muscles, speeding up recovery & lessening the delayed soreness (1)
+Less sore muscles: the pedaling stimulates blood flow to the damaged/stressed leg muscles, speeding up recovery & lessening the delayed muscle soreness (1)

-Leg training goals not affected: the leg workout wasn’t impaired like it would’ve been had cardio been done prior to weightlifting**
+Leg training goals not affected: the leg workout wasn’t impaired like it would’ve been had cardio been done prior to weightlifting.**

-What about a cardio day after leg day?
+What about doing a cardio day after a leg day?

-Light/moderate cardio to stimulate blood flow to your legs and burn a few calories won’t interfere with your strength training goals, whether it’s on leg day or the day after it, or whenever.
+It can stimulate blood flow to your legs, burn a few calories, and won’t interfere with your weight training goals regardless of whether it’s on leg day or the day after it, or whenever.

-And programming cardio on an off day (if you’re sure you need it) makes sense, as long as it’s there to complement your strength training program, not compete with it energy-wise & muscle strength-wise.
+And programming cardio on an off day (if you’re sure you need it) makes sense, as long as it’s there to complement your weightlifting program, not compete with it energy-wise & muscle strength-wise.

-If you have weight training goals &/or muscle-building goals, you may want to be careful of going hog-wild with your weekly cardio amount.
+If you have weight training goals &/or muscle-building goals, you may want to be careful of going hog-wild with your weekly cardio sessions.

 Research evidence exists that shows how concurrent endurance training (i.e., frequent heavy cardio done while you’re also on a muscle & strength-building program) reduces “gains in muscle mass, strength, and power”.
 (3)